fuhiragi/FlameHUDX/README.md

 # FlameHUDX (Work in progress...)
-> Just FlameHUD, but with a bunch of bug fixes and more customizations without ruining the original experience.
+> Just FlameHUD, but with.. new things.
+That's it.

 Version: v.y1 ALPHA